panosoft/chronicle/README.md

 Bundles a report [Module](#module) along with all of its dependencies into a single file called a bundle.

 Bundles are completely self contained and thus very portable.
-For instance, bundles could be stored on a static file server and requested remotely by Chronicle [`Press`](#press) when run.
+For instance, bundles could be stored on a static file server and requested remotely by Chronicle when run.

 Since `bundle` uses [Browserify](https://github.com/substack/node-browserify) internally, all Browserify compatible Modules can be bundled.
 Browserify [transforms](https://www.npmjs.com/browse/keyword/browserify-transform) can also be used simply by including them in the Modules package.json in the [standard](https://github.com/substack/node-browserify#browserifytransform) way.